mattbis/lib-log-db.dev/PROTO-API.md

 - `ltl.symVOL` virtual / real / volatile / sticky
 - `ltl.symRAW` used for unmanaged files level stack
 - `ltl.symDisk` the actual device
+- `ltl.symGPU` for some calls can see or try / force gpu usage - auto ideally... depending on modes

 - `ltl.symNONE` - you can use this to just write a test envelope/message or wherever its the same as `_`
 - `ltl._` - this means partial for some thing... if you need it